emmanuelkiranr/NodeJs/README.md

 <!-- Add call back details -->
 - Once the response is received we pass it as an argument to the function for further processing

-- .on method - This method is called when our app receives msg from the server.
+- .on method - This method is used to listen to events called when our app receives msg from the server.
 It is used to perform some operation on the received response object. ["on" receiving the response(data, error etc) do this "fn"]

 - data - We take the data from the response for further operation
 - end - On connection end